Methodology

 Nurse Practitioner

-- Identifying potential interactions documented in literature
+- Identify potential interactions documented in the literature

-- Generating initial drafts of educational content
+- Generate initial drafts of educational content

 - Generate original research or clinical recommendations